 Join RAMUS on Facebook!

-The RAMUS Facebook group now has over 470 members!
-Joining the RAMUS Facebook group is a great way to stay connected with your RAMUS peers and to keep up to date with all the latest RAMUS happenings.
+Joining the RAMUS Facebook group is a great way to stay connected with your RAMUS peers and to keep up-to-date with all the latest RAMUS happenings.

 Membership of the RAMUS Facebook group is voluntary.
 If you don’t wish to join, rest assured you won’t miss out on receiving information and news about RAMUS as we will continue to communicate with you through our usual channels.